6 Steps to Ditching Diets Forever: Make Peace With Food, Exercise & Your Body

 Action Points:

-• Read around the topic of the Health At Every Size movement and the growing body of research (my recommend books and podcasts on this topic are listed in the Resources Guide)
+Read around the topic of the Health At Every Size movement and the growing body of research

 Want more guidance?

-We cover all of these topics in depth within the coaching app.
-The courses within the app are self-paced and designed to be a safe, informative and healing environment to enable you to recover from a lifetime of dieting and disordered eating.
+We cover all of these topics in depth within the course library.
+The courses are self-paced and designed to be a safe, informative and healing environment to enable you to recover from a lifetime of dieting and disordered eating.
 It's time to make peace with food and your body and become healthy, confident and happy.
-Find out more about the Programme and join here: BeyondTheScale app